Here is an overview of our southern Thailand eco friendly vacation destinations, there is numerous links to further

 We stay in bungalows on an island with a wonderful view of limestone karat formations spread out before us.
 We enjoy the laid-back quality of island life.
 We don't camp.
 It's simply too uncomfortable in the tropics.

 Our escort boat is large enough to carry our boats and gear, and has plenty of room under the roof to sit out of the sun between visits to islands.

-We offer day trips and longer trips into Phang Nga Bay, for two to eight guests.
-Small groups, private trips, traditional touring kayaks, orientation to proper paddling technique, islands off the beaten path - this is Thailand Ecotourism.
+Small groups, private trips, traditional touring kayaks, orientation to proper paddling technique, and visiting islands off the beaten path is our specialty.

 Phang Nga Province, just one hour north of Phuket, offers jungle that rivals that of Khao Sok or anywhere else in SE Asia.
 There are hiking routes that vary from flat and easy to extremely challenging.
 There are plenty of stunning waterfalls in this region as well.